gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

     - `useMsw`: An optional boolean value indicating whether or not to create the runtime with MSW support.
     - `loggers`: An optional array of `Logger` instances.
     - `plugins`: An optional array of custom plugin instances.
-    - `sessionAccessor`: An optional function returning the current session.

 ## Usage